 Utilize pre-tax flex spending plans

 Explore loan options

 Some patients may qualify for a financial assistance program.
 Men should check with their doctor for details.

 If you don’t have insurance or a penile implant isn’t a covered benefit, you can access physicians who offer a cash pay option at www.surgeo.com

 Free Medicare assistance is also available through the State Health Insurance Assistance Program (SHIP).
 Counselors can provide one-on-one help with Medicare questions and problems at SHIP Assistance

 Who sponsors EDCURE.ORG?
 EDCURE.ORG is fully sponsored by Boston Scientific, a medical device manufacturer dedicated to transforming lives through innovative medical solutions.
-Boston Scientific manufactures a variety of devices to treat erectile dysfunction (ED) including the AMS 700TM Penile implant, the AMS AmbicorTM Penile implant and the SpectraTM Malleable Penile implant.
+Boston Scientific manufactures a variety of devices to treat erectile dysfunction (ED) including the AMS 700TM Penile Implant, the AMS AmbicorTM Penile Implant, the SpectraTM Malleable Penile Implant and the TactraTM Malleable Penile Implant.
 EDCURE.ORG educates patients and their partners on causes of ED and FDA-approved treatment options for ED, including penile implants.
 It is in Boston Scientific’s interest to educate patients and their partners on penile implants as a treatment option for ED.
 EDCURE.ORG does not accept or host any advertisement.

 Who wrote EDCURE.ORG?
 Except for the expert articles, which have been written by physicians practicing in the field of prosthetic urology, EDCURE.ORG is authored and edited by Boston Scientific professionals referencing published clinical studies and medical literature.
 Content is reviewed by clinical, regulatory and legal experts for accuracy.